PooyehA/Deep-LASI/docs/source/installation.rst

 *Python and XCode Installation*
 --------

-To run Deep-LASI on Mac OS, the following Python packages are required:
+To run Deep-LASI on Mac OS, the following software packages are required:

-* Python 3.6.8
+* Python 3.7-3.10 (check https://de.mathworks.com/support/requirements/python-compatibility.html for MATLAB version compatibility)
-* numpy
-* scipy
-* pandas
 * Xcode
 * tensorflow 2.8.0
-* h5py

-The following packages are useful and recommended for plotting results:

-* matplotlib
-* jupyterlab

 The installation can either be done using an Xterm environment, or using an easier way by installing all dependencies using `Anaconda <https://www.anaconda.com/distribution/>`_.

 .. note::
-   Note: for new Macs using an M1 or M2 architecture, please make sure, that you use a *native* Python distribution.
+   Note: For new Macs using an M1 or M2 architecture, the deep learning features are not usable until MATLAB releases a native MATLAB version for the M1 and M2 architectures. please make sure, that you use a *native* Python distribution.
    You may want to use the command

    .. code-block:: python